shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 The top two big MPH labels are target speed and actual speed.

-Accel is a mulitiplier/divider for how many pedal rotations to get to max speed.
+Accel is a divider for how many pedal rotations to get to max speed.
 This is linked to max speed, 20mph max speed takes 2x pedal rotations compared to 10mph e.t.c.
-Currently it's set to 5 full pedal rotations to get to 10mph.
+Currently it's set to 5 full pedal rotations to get to 10mph if this slider is set to 1 and it would be 2.5 full pedal rotations to get to 10mph jf this slider is set to 2 e.t.c.

 Panic button STOPS EVERYTHING!